rodahmed21/rodahmed.github.io/README.md

 - [ ] Functional Contact Form
 - [ ] "Projects" section
 - [ ] Links to external sites, e.g. GitHub and LinkedIn.

+On the landing page, I’ve included a download button so you can easily get a copy of my CV.

+I’ve added my profile picture to the "About Me" section, where you'll find a short summary about me and my journey.
+Further down the page, in the "Contacts" section, there’s a contact form for getting in touch.
+I've also intentionally placed the social media icons in the footer of the page near the Contacts to demonstrate various other ways to get in contact with me and view my profile.
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?